PamPayne/austria/austria-explanations-en.md

 ### Re § 14 (4) and § 16 (14) (distribution):

-With the amendment, the term "tobacco wear business", which originated from the Tobacco Monopoly Act 1968 (TabMG 1968) and is no longer in use, is adapted to the terminology of the Tobacco Monopoly Act 1996 (TabMG 1996).
+With the amendment, the term **"tobacco wear business"**, which originated from the Tobacco Monopoly Act 1968 (TabMG 1968) and is no longer in use, is adapted to the terminology of the Tobacco Monopoly Act 1996 (TabMG 1996).

 The provision of § 16.14 provides that tobacconists are primarily used for the sale of lottery products, whereby the proven preference for tobacconists is to be retained for socio-political reasons.
 This adaptation is intended to ensure that tobacco shops in particular remain the primary terrestrial distribution channel for lottery products in the future.